Heymalhar/JTP-TECHNICAL-PROJECT-FINAL/README.md

      iii.
 Any IDE to interact with the project (Preferrably VSCode or IntelliJ IDEA)

 3. **Setting up Docker Containers**
+   - Open the Docker Desktop application on your system.
    - For the first time using this service, you need to setup the containers and access the application using this command
      ```
      docker compose up --build